 Neuroscience for Neurodiverse Learners (NNL) Student Application

 This is the application for the Neuroscience for Neurodiverse Learners (NNL) Program at the University of Washington hosted by the DO-IT Center and Center for Neurotechnology (CNT).
-More detailed information about this program can be found on the Summer Program page.
-The summer program will run from August 10 – 14, with continued activities throughout the school year.
+More detailed information can be found on the Summer Program page.

 Instructions: The student applicant must complete the form below.
 The application materials may be submitted in your native language.
 If you prefer, you can print this form and submit it to DO-IT by postal mail, fax, or email.